dunglas/mercure/.github/CONTRIBUTING.md

 # License and Copyright Attribution

-When you open a Pull Request to the project, you agree to license your code under the [LICENSE] and to transfer the copyright on the submitted code to [Kévin Dunglas](https://dunglas.fr).
+When you open a Pull Request to the project, you agree to license your code under the [GNU AFFERO GENERAL PUBLIC LICENSE](../LICENSE) and to transfer the copyright on the submitted code to [Kévin Dunglas](https://dunglas.fr).

 Be sure to you have the right to do that (if you are a professional, ask your company)!